Professor of Law and Associate Dean for Research and Faculty Development

 Assistant Professor of Law

-University of Gondar School of Law, ETHIOPIA
+University of Gondar School of Law

 Dr. Solomon Tekle Abegaz is currently an Assistant Professor of law at the School of Law of University of Gondar in Ethiopia, and lectures on part-time at the College of Law and Governance Studies, Addis Ababa University, in the same country.
 He formerly served as legal counsel at Ethiopian Airlines Group, and taught law again on a part-time basis at Rift-Valley University in Ethiopia.
 He has published articles and commentaries including in the area of children’s and women’s rights.
 His research area is international human rights and international air law.

 Dr. Mohamed Shareef Asees, is a Sri Lankan war survivor with lived experience of being an internally displaced person.
 He completed his MA and PhD in Japan.
 Currently, he is a Philip Schwartz Fellow at the International Security and Development Center (ISDC) in Berlin, Germany.
 His research areas are focused on internally displaced persons, refugees and conflict & peace studies.
 He has nearly ten years teaching experience in three countries: Japan, Sri Lanka and Qatar.
 He teaches political science, international relations, and conflict & peace studies.
 He has supervised more than 20 MA and many postgraduate students.